 Karlene lives on a tree farm in Upstate NY, the woods providing inspiration for her representational landscapes.
-Working with all different styles including watercolor, pastel, gouache, oil or acrylic.
-Interested in art and gardens, Karlene attended the Art Institute of Pittsburg.
+She paints in watercolor, pastel, gouache, oil or acrylic.
+Interested in art and gardens, Karlene attended the Art Institute of Pittsburgh.
 With a Graphic Design Degree, she worked for many years as a Layout Artist in the retail industry.
 Currently working as a substitute teacher, Karlene uses her free summers to continue her passion.
-Honing her skills by taking and teaching workshops & art classes at local art centers, libraries and artist groups.
+Honing her skills by taking painting workshops.
+She also teaches workshops & art classes at local art centers, libraries and for artist groups.
 She accepts & enjoys custom commissioned work.

 "Hopefully, my paintings motivate a deeper appreciation of the natural world.
 I look around and I see beauty everywhere!
 My goal is to use my connection to the woodlands to inspire others to take a closer look at nature.
 In a stressful world, don't we all need to find our own special place?"